miracuse/miracuse.github.io/health_and_harm.md

 # Health and Harm

-Danger is a constant of any adventure.
-Throughout the course of their career, characters are guarenteed to find themselves in harm's way.
+Throughout the course of their career characters are guaranteed to find themselves in harm's way.
 When this happens, the GM will tell you to mark **Damage**.

 | Damage Track |         |         |
 | ------------ | ------- | ------- |